Defining 'White Noise'

 White Noise also includes sub-audible sounds and vibrations, those outside our range of hearing - like a dog whistle.

-Sound is measured in 'hertz' and 'mega-hertz' - the average Human range is20 to 20,000 Hz, although some rare individuals are able to percieve slightly above that range.
+Sound is measured in 'hertz' and 'mega-hertz' - the average Human range is20 to 20,000 Hz, although some rare individuals are able to perceive slightly above that range.
 White noise generally goes beyond the 20,000 Hz range and every degree within that range represents a different tone.

 The sound of a waterfall is the sum noise of Billions of droplets of water splashing together continuously and simultaneously - it's a type of white noise.
 Take 20,000 fans packed into a stadium all shouting and jabbering something different simultaneously and all you get is a discombobulated cacophonous raspy rumble.
 Take 20,000 wave or radio signals and all you get is white noise - which is a cacophonous raspy rumble - audible static.